Tomer-Shahar/Tokyo-Guide/README.md

 # README #
+Internet programming environments Department of Software and Information Systems Engineering Nevo Itzhak and Tomer Shahar

 This is a website we wrote for assisting people in plannning their trip to tokyo.
 The client side was developed in AngularJS and the server side was developed in node.js